KuroiCc/input-price/README.md

-A High school homework of format number.
+A High school homework of formatting number.